-In October 2015, we acquired (the "Catarina Transaction") a gathering system from Mesquite ("Western Catarina Midstream"), which is located on the western portion of Mesquite's acreage position in Dimmit, La Salle and Webb counties in Texas.
-In conjunction with the Catarina Transaction, we entered into a 15-year firm gas gathering and processing agreement with Mesquite, pursuant to which Mesquite agreed to tender all of its crude oil, natural gas and other hydrocarbon-based product volumes on approximately 35,000 dedicated acres for processing and transportation through Western Catarina Midstream, with the potential to tender additional volumes outside of the dedicated acreage (the "Gathering Agreement").
+In October 2015, we acquired (the "Catarina Transaction") a gathering system from Mesquite ("the Catarina Gathering System"), which is located on the western portion of Mesquite's acreage position in Dimmit, La Salle and Webb counties in Texas.
+In conjunction with the Catarina Transaction, we entered into a 15-year firm gas gathering and processing agreement with Mesquite, pursuant to which Mesquite agreed to tender all of its crude oil, natural gas and other hydrocarbon-based product volumes on approximately 35,000 dedicated acres for processing and transportation through the Catarina Gathering System, with the potential to tender additional volumes outside of the dedicated acreage (the "Gathering Agreement").